hpcleuven/VscDocumentation/source/data/workflow_automation.rst

 Delayed execution rules
 -----------------------

-A rule action can be executed at a certain point in the future by delaying it or scheduling it at a certain time.
+A rule action can be executed (as a System-level rule or with ``irule``) at a certain point in the future by delaying it or scheduling it at a certain time.
 To express this, a timing syntax based on XML is provided:

  - ET: Absolute time when something should be performed, for instance at 8:00 PM: <ET>20:00</ET>.
  - PLUSET: Delay execution for a certain amount of time from now, for instance <PLUSET>10s</PLUSET> or <PLUSET>1m</PLUSET>.